 Graham – U.S. Sen. Lindsey Graham, who faces re-election next year, has over $5.4 million in his campaign bank account, second only to Senate Republican leader Mitch McConnell, which Politico says is an indicator of Graham’s substantial self-grown poltiical strength, a double-edged sword since his visibility and outspokenness is also the reason for a vocal block of critics.
 Graham is facing a primary challenge from three potential challengers, two of whom haven’t held political office before.
 Graham and junior Sen. Tim Scott disagreed in a vote (CRBJ) this week over tax changes that would make internet retailers pay the same sales taxes as brick-and-mortar stores.

-Deconstructing SC-1 – NYT columnist Paul Krugman (on his “Conscience of a Liberal” blog, FWIW) “get it” too, when asked about Sanford’s win, he predicted that “He’ll vote right.”
+Deconstructing SC-1 – NYT columnist Paul Krugman (on his “Conscience of a Liberal” blog, FWIW) takes a realisitic look at what the 1st District’s vote for Mark Sanford really means: “S.C. voters get it.”
+In Congress, little matters other than party affiliation.
+Giving ex-Mass.
+Sen. Scott Brown as an example, who went to the Senate as a “nice guy” without a particularly strong Republican tilt, but who went on to be a reliabile R vote during the razor’s edge debate over health reform.
+Former Senate “Kingmaker” Jim DeMint seems to “get it” too, when asked about Sanford’s win, he predicted that “He’ll vote right.”
 Roll Call takes a look at the team behind Sanford’s campaign.

 Sanfords – Today’s much-anticipated family court hearing over a trespassing complaint leveled by former First Lady Jenny Sanford against the congressman-elect was called off yesterday after the two reportedly settled out of court.